 Why bother creating a sales playbook?

-According to Salesforce via The TAS Group, the companies that follow a well-defined sales playbook are 33 percent more likely to be high performers.
-The win rate exceeds 50 percent for two-thirds of the companies that have a clearly defined process in place.
+According to Salesforce via The TAS Group, the companies that follow a well-defined sales playbook or framework are 33 percent more likely to be high performers.
+The win rate exceeds 50 percent for two-thirds of the companies that have a clearly defined sales process in place.